Frequently Asked Questions

 Pre-school Playgroup: Maples: 08:00 Estate: 08.30 -12.30

 After School Care : from 15.00 (or earlier on early dismissal days) to 18.30

 Holiday Camps / Care: from 8:00 to 18:30 hrs.

 We do not offer a sibling discount as the cost of care does not differ per sibling...
 You may like to know however that the Dutch Child Care Allowance offer significant additional savings for siblings, so in reality, a sibling discount is already applied to our fees if you make use of the allowance.

 English-speaking and bilingual Day Care

-At three out of our four Day Care locations, English the main language for communication between our teachers and the children.
+At two out of our four Day Care locations, English the main language for communication between our teachers and the children.
 Here, we encourage the children to speak in English, however, we do acknowledge that for some children as this is not their native tongue it may be difficult and challenging for them at the beginning.

 We work carefully and sensitively with the children - whatever their age - to ensure that we are able to establish a good level of communication.
 Our teachers are from international backgrounds and most speak several languages - including Dutch - so when necessary we will communicate in different languages to ensure every child feels happy and secure.